Do not wait until you are out of a medication to request a refill. Call your doctor or pharmacy a few days before you run out.

 Nebraska Total Care covers certain prescriptions and over-the-counter drugs when prescribed by a provider.
 The pharmacy program does not cover all drugs.
 Some require prior authorization.
 Some drugs have limitations on age, dosage, or maximum quantities.

-You can read more detailed information about the pharmacy program on the Medicaid Formulary, effective December 1, 2018 (PDF).
+You can read more detailed information about the pharmacy program on the Medicaid Formulary (PDF), effective January 1, 2019.

 Nebraska Total Care can cover these types of medication: